Couples who want to talk better

 Therapists who want an instrument, not a replacement

-Big Five with norms from a million respondents, ECR-R, HSQ, ZTPI.
+Big Five with norms from a million respondents, AAP, AHP, ATP.
 Comparable data your patient can bring you done.
 No AI telling you how to work.

 Coaches who prefer data to self-help